ZiedTrikiDataScience/mlops-zoomcamp-forked/04-deployment/web-service/README.md

 ## Deploying a model as a web-service

 * Creating a virtual environment with Pipenv

-* Creating a script for predictiong
+* Creating a script for prediction

 * Putting the script into a Flask app

 * Packaging the app to Docker